adamkgray/akgxyz/book/pages/blog.md

 # Blog

-This is an informal blog for ideas, notebooks and problems on the topic of tech, in particular solutions architecture as it relates to data science.
+This is an informal blog for ideas, notebooks and problems on the topic of tech - in particular solutions architecture as it relates to data science.

 ### Recent Posts